xianlinbox/React-Native-Starter-Kit/README.md

 ## Common And Import Components

 ###Form
+In Native field,  we don't have the concept of Form, all the form is just a normal view, so React Native didn't have Form Components.
+That means all the form UI code should follow Native UI style, use View, Text, TextInput to construct UI.
+But we can use Redux-form to format reducer, validtor for Forms.

 ####How to create a form
 ####How to combine form stat with Redux
 ####How to do validation about Form Input